Fall Protection Safety Tips

 Preventing falls in the workplace often begins with having a plan – a set of written procedures.
 Your plan should clearly lay out procedures for items such as fall prevention training, safe equipment use and inspection of the worksite for any potential hazards.

-Include a Fall Protection Plan in Your Safety Program
+Make the Fall Protection Plan a Part of Your Safety Program

-Make sure your fall protection plan is an essential component of your workplace safety program.
+Include your fall protection plan as part of your workplace safety program.
 Many successful programs contain the following elements:

 Employers must provide their employees with the proper equipment and fall prevention measures in order to avoid fall-related injuries.
 This might include items such as: